Randy-22/Social-links-profile-main/README.md

 Class names are structured following the **BEM (Block Element Modifier)** methodology.
 This improves code organization, prevents style conflicts, and enhances reusability for future components.

 - Global variables:
-Implementation of CSS global variables.
-This help promote reusablilty through out my code.
-Specifically, i implemennted this feature by creating variable for color that are to used through out this project.
+One key aspect of this project was the implementation of CSS global variables, which helped promote reusability and maintainability across the codebase.

 - Hover Interaction:
  I also applied :hover and :focus-visible effects on links to improve interactivity and accessibility.